 If you’d like to watch us contrast UX and UI, allow pro designer Dee to explain in this video:

 1. UX is not UI

-UX design or user experience design, is the process by which a pain point or need is identified.
-Then a rough prototype is drawn which is later validated (or invalidated) through testing.
+UX design or user experience design is the process by which a pain point or user need is identified.
+From there, a rough prototype is drawn which is later validated (or invalidated) through testing.
 When both the business model and the value proposition have been validated the product is built.

 You can think of UI design or user interface design like this:

 User Interface Design = Visual Design + Interaction Design.